-The initial version of putty is dated back to January 8, 1999, and designed for the Windows Operating system but now it is supporting other operating systems like macOS and Linux too.
-But I have never seen people using Putty in Linux or macOS because it ships with beautiful Terminal.
+The initial version of putty is dated back to January 8, 1999, and was designed for the Windows Operating system but now it is supporting other operating systems like macOS and Linux too.
+But I have never seen people using Putty in Linux or macOS, but it does offer a beautiful Terminal interface.

 There are many more alternatives available but each has its pros and cons.
 You can play with different options and let us know which serves the best.

 Since the purpose of the article is to discuss putty let’s jump into it right away.
 The context of this article is created under Windows 10 environment.

 Some utilities come with the installation and we will see their uses.

 - PUTTY – SSH and Telnet client.